blidblid/berglund/projects/angular-cli-hooks/README.md

 export default hooks;
 ```

-### Step 2
+### Step 2 - using a hook package

-Add a `angular-cli-hooks.json` file to your project and add the name of the package of hooks
+Install the hook-package wherever you want to hook into Angular CLI.
+Then add a `angular-cli-hooks.json` file to your project and specify the name of the package of hooks

 ```json
 {